nirajvnec/testLTC/README.md

+Successfully completed the development of Subject Matter Expert (SME) knowledge bases for the Metallurgical (MET), Construction (CN), and Heavy Machinery (HM) sectors.

+Addressed and rectified a critical production bug within the MET application that was causing system crashes upon startup.

+Ensured stable functionality in the MET system, particularly when users attempt to generate multiple reports simultaneously.

 Developed SME Knowledge MET, CN, HM,

 Recently fixed Production Critical bug for MET where MET was crashing after launching, When user was trying to Run multiple reports